-- 1.1 Plan higher residential densities and mixed land use in and adjacent to town and village centres and major public transport nodes, to reduce reliance on the private car and reduce overall road network requirements and costs. - 1.2 Plan the co-location of compatible land uses to reduce private car reliance and reduce overall road network requirements and costs.
+- a) Plan higher residential densities and mixed land use in and adjacent to town and village centres and major public transport nodes, to reduce reliance on the private car and reduce overall road network requirements and costs. - b) Plan the co-location of compatible land uses to reduce private car reliance and reduce overall road network requirements and costs.